iterative/dvc.org/content/docs/user-guide/data-management/remote-storage.md

 <admon type="warn">

-Make sure to use the `--local` flag when writing secrets to configuration.
-This creates a second config file in `.dvc/config.local` that is ignored by Git.
-This way your secrets do not get to the repository.
+The `--local` flag is needed to write sensitive user info to a Git-ignored config file (`.dvc/config.local`) so that no secrets are leaked through Git.
 See `dvc config` for more info.

-This also means each copy of the <abbr>DVC repository</abbr> may have to re-configure remote storage authentication.
+This also means that each copy of the <abbr>DVC repository</abbr> may have to re-configure remote storage authentication.

 </admon>